 The "guano" funfetti dip was my husband's idea, and I thought it was disgustingly hilarious.
 Y'all know what guano is, right? #googleit

-With our over abundance of blueberries, I couldn’t resist, and it ended up being pretty good.
+With our over abundance of blueberries, I couldn't resist, and it ended up being pretty good.
 Serve them up w/ animal crackers, and it just added to the awesomeness of the safari theme party!

-Next up were the “elephant ears” or savory palmiers which are a recipe from Ina Garten on the Food Network.
-These were made with puff pastry, pesto, sundried tomatoes, and goat cheese.
+Next up were the "elephant ears" or savory palmiers which are a recipe from Ina Garten on the Food Network.
+These were made with puff pastry, pesto, sun dried tomatoes, and goat cheese.
 This recipe was one that I made in advance, cut, froze, then baked on the morning of the party.

-The remainder of the menu was just some basics: deviled eggs, fried “ostrich” from our favorite chicken joint, chocolate covered pretzel rods that looked like tiger, zebra, leopard, and giraffe tails, a fruit tray, and “hippos” in a blanket that I made several days in advance, froze, then reheated on the day of the party.
+The remainder of the menu was just some basics: deviled eggs, fried "ostrich" (aka fried chicken) from our favorite chicken joint, chocolate covered pretzel rods that looked like tiger, zebra, leopard, and giraffe tails, a fruit tray, and "hippos" in a blanket that I made several days in advance, froze, then reheated on the day of the party.

 At the "watering hole" I served a green apple jungle juice and ice water with bamboo paper straws and zebra and leopard print straws.
 The green apple jungle juice was sweet and tart with just enough added fizz.
 We didn't have too many kids there so if you plan to have a larger group, I would suggest doubling the recipe.